-A traditional bolognese is very meat-forward and, while delicious, could stand a healthy upgrade to make you feel good serving it to your family on a weeknight.
-This Linguine Bolognese offers you the comfort of a rich pasta dish with lots of added vegetables that even picky eaters will enjoy.
+A traditional bolognese recipe, or linguine alla bolognese, is very meat-forward and, while delicious, could stand a healthy upgrade to make you feel good serving it to your friends or family on a weeknight.
+This Linguine Bolognese offers you the comfort of a rich pasta dish with lots of added vegetables.

 Someone very close to me (who shall remain unnamed!) eats every vegetable on a plate first to "get it over with" so that they can then enjoy their meal.
 I served this dish to them and the whole dish was eaten quickly and happily with no special attention to the vegetables at all.

 While it's not a feeling I understand (I LOVE vegetables), I considered this a major achievement.
 Across many different variations of this bolognese - with lamb, beef, bison, turkey - the result was the same: clean plates!

 Do try different meats/what you have on hand, here.
 Lamb and bison were favorites in my house, but beef and turkey are much easier to come by and often less expensive.
 Find that block of ground meat at the back of the freezer on a busy weeknight and toss in the veggies you have on hand.

 If you don't have zucchini, try some summer squash.
 If you don't have green bell pepper, try a red or yellow bell pepper, some celery, a jalapeño, or a handful of spinach!

 This tomato-based meat sauce is designed to be super versatile, so try out different combinations and see what you like best.

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 - Ground Meat Bolognese is most commonly made with beef, but try branching out with what you have on hand or what your family prefers.
 Try lamb, turkey, bison, venison or pork here.
 All are excellent options.